 DT 500 MAG: – Do you recall any erogenous experiences that made you discover your talents, while you were growing up?

 BARON: – Believe me or not, but I was a very religious child!
-Even though my family is far from religious, anyway, I had a strong belief in God, until I was around 15 years old.
+Even though my family is far from orthodox, anyway, I had a firm belief in God, until I was around 15 years old.
 Then I became a punk-rocker, a gay-punk-rocker, well actually a very glam-gay-punk-rocker, who loved disco as well!
 Alas, I never fitted in.
 I guess I always had a vision and hope for a better and different world.
 At least better-looking world!

-BARON: – I definitely believe that all fine types of art have to be political, in a sense.
-I never considered my design and collections as being ”fashion” or ”trend”, but as statements.
+BARON: – I definitely believe that all beautiful types of art have to be political, in a sense.
+I never considered my design and collections as being ”fashion” or ”trend,” but as statements.
 Every garment that I’ve designed, every show that I’ve presented, has a background story.
-I’m completely uninterested in clothes as fashion items, and I never tried or wanted to be ”trendy”.
+I’m completely uninterested in clothes as fashion items, and I never tried or wanted to be ”trendy.”
 I love the stories that people tell, with their looks and appearances.
 I’ve always tried to tell stories on the catwalk, with my models and design.

 DT 500 MAG: – Your very brand BARON VON BULLDOG had a sarcastic collection named PROPAGANDA where the aesthetics were Nazi-inspired uniforms with an anti-racist message.
 What do you think about that idea today?